Online Webinar

 South Korea’s 2025 presidential election marked a major political shift, ushering in a new era of leadership under President Lee Jae-myung.
 With the impeachment of former President Yoon Suk Yeol and a strong voter mandate for change, the new administration’s domestic and foreign policy choices could have lasting implications for the U.S.–South Korea alliance.

-Join the Pacific Council on August 13 at 8 am PT as we unpack the election’s outcome, its regional significance, and the evolving dynamics of U.S.–South Korea relations.
-The audience will hear from Kayla Orta, Nonresident Fellow, Indo-Pacific Security Initiative, Atlantic Council, and Philip Yun, Co-President & Co-CEO, Commonwealth Club World Affairs of California (CCWA), and a Senior Fellow at the Pacific Council.
+Join the Pacific Council on August 13 at 8 am PT as we unpack the outcome of South Korea’s recent election, its regional significance, and the evolving dynamics of U.S.–South Korea relations.
+The audience will hear from Kayla Orta, Nonresident Fellow, Indo-Pacific Security Initiative, Atlantic Council; Stephan Haggard, Lawrence and Sallye Krause Distinguished Professor Emeritus and Director Emeritus, Korea-Pacific Program, UCSD, and Research Director, Global Governance, University of California Institute for Global Conflict and Cooperation (IGCC); and Philip Yun, Co-President & Co-CEO, Commonwealth Club World Affairs of California (CCWA), and a Senior Fellow at the Pacific Council.

 Why it’s important: